tower120/any_vec/Readme.md

 // This will fail to compile.
 let v1: AnyVec<dyn Sync + Send> = AnyVec::new::<Rc<usize>>();
 ```

+Non-Clonable `AnyVec` has a size 1 pointer smaller.

 ## LazyClone

  Whenever possible, `any_vec` type erased elements can be lazily cloned: